 Using Annotations to Track Influencer Marketing

-Now that we’ve discussed key influencer marketing metrics to track, let’s look at how you can automate much of the analytics process by using goals and annotations in AgencyAnalytics.
-With the above-mentioned challenges of calculating influencer marketing ROI, one of the most important parts is to track exactly when a certain post went out and who posted it.
+With the above-mentioned challenges of calculating influencer marketing ROI, one of the most important parts is to see exactly when a certain post went out and who posted it.

-Instead of using a spreadsheet to track this, you can add annotations to time-based charts.
-For example, let’s say our primary goal is to increase brand awareness with Instagram influencers.
-In this case, I can create a line chart that tracks impressions over time.
-In order to correlate impressions with increases in impressions, I can then click on “Edit Widget” and add an annotation with the influencer and the time posted:
+In this case, create a line chart that tracks impressions over time.
+In order to correlate impressions with increases in impressions, click on “Edit Widget” and add an annotation with the influencer and the time posted.

 Influencer marketing has quickly become one of the most important marketing techniques for brands in the last several years.
-What will separate you from other marketers, however, is being able to demonstrate the exact ROI you're achieving.
+What will separate you from other agencies, however, is demonstrating the exact ROI you're achieving.